nhanb/old.hi.imnhan.com/content/what-i-did-after-installing-manjaro.md

 flickering when I play fullscreen OpenGL games, and the automatic collapsing of workspaces.
 I've had enough of that.
 Let's go back to xfce!
 But hey, (X)ubuntu 14.04 is nearly out but I don't want to install an alpha version right now, and installing 13.10 just to update 2 months later is insane (to me, at least).
-That's when I noticed Manjaro - a battery-included distro based on Arch.
+That's when I noticed [Manjaro][3] - a battery-included distro based on Arch.
 All hail rolling release!

 Although Manjaro comes packed with most of the apps that I would install on any other distro
 anyway: GIMP, LibreOffice, Steam, etc., here are some additional steps I took to make it rock.